AntonLundd/Portfolio-Project-2/README.md

 ### **Bugs**

 ### Solved Bugs
-- When testing the game after writing the JavaScript I had a bug were the computer got a point when the player chose Rock and the computer chose scissors.
+- When testing the game after writing the JavaScript I had a bug were the computer got a point when the player chose Rock and the computer chose Scissors.
 So it counted the players win towards the computers score.
 - I found that in the `if` statement I had written `scoreRed.innerHTML` instead of `scoreGreen.innerHTML`.
 - The solution was to change the wrong `scoreRed.innerHTML` to `scoreGreen.innerHTML`.